Post job

 • Post your job on free job posting websites.

-To successfully recruit preschool teachers, your first interview needs to be all about engaging with candidates to learn about their interest in the role and experience in the field.
+To successfully recruit preschool teachers, your first interview needs to engage with candidates to learn about their interest in the role and experience in the field.
 You can go into more detail about the company, the role, and the responsibilities during follow-up interviews.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've selected the best preschool teacher candidate for the job, it's time to write an offer letter.
-In addition to salary, this letter should include details about the benefits and perks that you're offering the candidate.
-It's essential to ensure that your offer is competitive, as qualified candidates may be considering other job opportunities.
-The candidate may wish to negotiate the terms of the offer, and it's important to be open to discussion.
+In addition to salary, this letter should include details about the benefits and perks you offer the candidate.
+Ensuring that your offer is competitive is essential, as qualified candidates may be considering other job opportunities.
+The candidate may wish to negotiate the terms of the offer, and you should be open to discussion.
 After you reach an agreement, the final step is formalizing the agreement with a contract.

 It's also important to follow up with applicants who do not get the job with an email letting them know that the position is filled.

 To prepare for the new preschool teacher first day, you should share an onboarding schedule with them that covers their first period on the job.
-You should also quickly complete any necessary paperwork, such as employee action forms and onboarding documents like I-9 forms, benefits enrollment, and federal and state tax forms.
-Finally, Human Resources needs to make sure that a new employee file is created for internal recordkeeping.
+You should also quickly complete any necessary paperwork, such as employee action forms and onboarding documents like I-9, benefits enrollment, and federal and state tax forms.
+Finally, Human Resources must ensure a new employee file is created for internal record keeping.

 • Determine employee type (full-time, part-time, contractor, etc.)